teoten108/INEGI-export/README.md

 `exportations_activity_cols` (from `export`) which transform each activity into a column using `pivot_wider`.
 Each of the 2 can help us to analyse the data in different ways.
-We decided to keep them as csv files to make its access easier for github users.
+We decided to keep them as csv files to make its access easier for GitHub users.

 Exploratory Data Analysis (EDA)
 ===============================